RedHatTurtle/frei/README.md

 ### Limit comment/text lines to 120 characters

 ### Comments
--Avoid using `\* comment *\` unless writing really long comments.
+- Avoid using `\* comment *\` unless writing really long comments or required by **ChplDoc**.
--In parameter/constant/variable declarations try to keep comments at the end of the line.
+- In parameter/constant/variable declarations try to keep comments at the end of the line.
--In imperative sections add comment only lines before the code referenced.
+- In imperative sections add comment only lines before the code referenced.

 ### Use double quotes "" for strings